loowenwen/jtc-market-sentiments/README.md

 OUTPUTS "urls.xlsx"

 - Essentially extracts URLs using the specified google search item by the time period
-- Cleans the URLs by removing duplicates and filtering for those under the 5 news media source
+- Cleans the URLs by removing duplicates and filtering for those under the 5 news media sources
-- Scrapes the dates when the article is posted
+- Scrapes the dates from the article using the URLs

 OUTPUTS "texts.xlsx"
 - Scrapes the texts from the article using the URLs